LeeCombs/DestinyGo/README.md

 # DestinyGo
 Fetches and displays basic Destiny (the game) character PvP information.

-You can see it as it's developed following the link below.
+You can it in action following the link below.
 As this was created as a golang learning project, the aesthetics of the site may be a tad rough.

 [Main Page](https://arcane-lowlands-89340.herokuapp.com/index)